Exokem/MPP/README.md

 3. Mobs
     + The Elder Guardian mining fatigue effect is much less severe: Level `III -> II` and Duration `5:00 -> 1:30`
     + The Shulker levitation effect is much less severe: Duration `0:10 -> 0:03`
+    + Villagers will now always be converted to Zombie Villagers when killed by any Zombie, regardless of difficulty

 ## Incompatibilities